lxs602/Chinese-Mandarin-Dictionaries/部件檢索 Component Search Input Method/README.md

 1. Webpage (download for offline use),
 2. Mdict .mdx dictionary version

+You may also need to install the fonts in this folder, also made by WFG.

 Information from original webpage, by WFG, at http://fgwang.blogspot.com/2015/12/blog-post.html , accessed 2022-02-03.
 English translation (by Google) is followed by original in Chinese.

 <div class="post hentry uncustomized-post-template" itemprop="blogPost" itemscope="itemscope" itemtype="http://schema.org/BlogPosting">